thosgood/this-weeks-finds/markdown/201-250/week246.md

 week246

-I\'ve been gearing up to tell a big, wonderful story about the quest to generalize quantum knot invariants to higher dimensions by categorifying the theory of quantum groups.
+I've been gearing up to tell a big, wonderful story about the quest to generalize quantum knot invariants to higher dimensions by categorifying the theory of quantum groups.
 This story began at least 14 years ago!
-I talked about it way back in \"[week2](week2.html)\".
+I talked about it way back in ["Week 2"](#week2).

-At the time, Louis Crane and Igor Frenkel had just come out with a draft of a paper called \"Hopf categories and their representations\", which began tackling this problem.
-This is roughly when Crane invented the word \"categorification\" - and their paper is a big part of why I got interested in n-categories.
+At the time, Louis Crane and Igor Frenkel had just come out with a draft of a paper called "Hopf categories and their representations", which began tackling this problem.
+This is roughly when Crane invented the word "categorification" - and their paper is a big part of why I got interested in $n$-categories.

-The subject moved rather slowly until Frenkel\'s student Mikhail Khovanov got into the game and categorified the Jones polynomial - a famous invariant of knots related to the very simplest quantum group, the one called \"quantum SU(2)\".
+The subject moved rather slowly until Frenkel's student Mikhail Khovanov got into the game and categorified the Jones polynomial - a famous invariant of knots related to the very simplest quantum group, the one called "quantum SU(2)".
 Now categorifying knot theory is a hot topic.

 James Dolan, Todd Trimble and I have been chewing away on this subject from a quite different angle, which may ultimately turn out to be the same - or at least related.
-In the process, we\'ve needed to learn, reinvent or remodel a lot of classical work on group theory, incidence geometry, and combinatorics.
-It\'s been a great adventure, and it\'s far from over.
+In the process, we've needed to learn, reinvent or remodel a lot of classical work on group theory, incidence geometry, and combinatorics.
+It's been a great adventure, and it's far from over.

-I\'m dying to explain some of this stuff, and I\'ll start soon.
+I'm dying to explain some of this stuff, and I'll start soon.
 But first I need to talk about something less pleasant: the troubles with fundamental physics.

-If you care at all about physics, you\'ve probably heard about these:
+If you care at all about physics, you've probably heard about these:

 1\) Peter Woit, Not Even Wrong: The Failure of String Theory and the Continuing Challenge to Unify the Laws of Physics, Basic Books, New